xwolfde/xw-progressbar/readme.txt

     * rounded - make bars and box with rounded borders
     * total - show total numbers
     * numbers - show numbers of each bar
+    * numberbar - no break between bar and numbers
     * html5 - use <progress>-tag instead of <div><span>..